Average US Salary by State

 How much do the top 10% of Americans make per year?

-What percentage of Americans make over 75K?
+What percentage of Americans make over $75K?

-Only 12.2% of Americans make in the $75,000 to $99,999 range.
-An additional 15.3% make between $100,000 and $149,000.
-The great percentage of Americans (16.5%) earn in the $50,000 to $74,999 range.
+Only 12.1% of Americans make in the $75,000 to $99,999 range.
+An additional 17% make between $100,000 and $149,000, and 15.7% earn in the $50,000 to $74,999 range.

-Which U.S. state has the highest salary
+Which U.S. state has the highest salary?

-Massachusetts is the state with the highest annual income of $72,940.
-This salary is significantly more than the national average salary of $60,575.
+Massachusetts is the state with the highest annual income of $76,600.
+This salary is significantly more than the national average salary of $63,795.

 Photo credit: iStock/artpipi

-SoFi’s Insights tool offers users the ability to connect both in-house accounts and external accounts using Plaid, Inc’s service.
+SoFi Relay offers users the ability to connect both SoFi accounts and external accounts using Plaid, Inc.’s service.
 When you use the service to connect an account, you authorize SoFi to obtain account information from any external accounts as set forth in SoFi’s Terms of Use.
+Based on your consent SoFi will also automatically provide some financial data received from the credit bureau for your visibility, without the need of you connecting additional accounts.
 SoFi assumes no responsibility for the timeliness, accuracy, deletion, non-delivery or failure to store any user data, loss of user data, communications, or personalization settings.
 You shall confirm the accuracy of Plaid data through sources independent of SoFi.
-The credit score provided to you is a Vantage Score® based on TransUnion™ (the “Processing Agent”) data.
+The credit score is a VantageScore® based on TransUnion® (the “Processing Agent”) data.

 *Terms and conditions apply.
-(Must click on the link to be eligible.)
 This offer is only available to new SoFi users without existing SoFi accounts.
 It is non-transferable.
 One offer per person.
-To receive the Rewards points offer, you must successfully complete setting up Credit Score Monitoring.
-Rewards points may only be redeemed into SoFi accounts such as cash in SoFi Checking and Savings, SoFi credit cards or loan balances, and fractional shares subject to program terms that may be found here: SoFi Member Rewards Terms and Conditions.
+To receive the rewards points offer, you must successfully complete setting up Credit Score Monitoring.
+Rewards points may only be redeemed towards active SoFi accounts, such as your SoFi Checking or Savings account, subject to program terms that may be found here: SoFi Member Rewards Terms and Conditions.
 SoFi reserves the right to modify or discontinue this offer at any time without notice.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.